Heimdal

 Once implemented, no extra installation is required.

-2) Financial advantages
+Financial advantages

 Allows for better predictability of costs and spreads them over time.

-3) Increased flexibility
+Increased flexibility

 Provides flexibility for external access of privileged users and a guaranteed secure connection.
+Being cloud-based, it supports scaling better than a traditional PAM solution.

-Pam In the Cloud vs. for the Cloud
+Pam in the Cloud vs. for the Cloud

 Another aspect security and business stakeholders must make is the one between PAM in the cloud and PAM for the cloud.

+The first one replaces on-premises PAM infrastructure altogether with cloud-based architecture.
 PAM in the cloud is a PAMaaS component.
 Many service providers using a hybrid cloud or multi-cloud service.

 PAM for the cloud doesn’t refer to a cloud-based Privileged Access Management solution.
 It means the solution is used for cloud-based applications.